richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 1. A surrogate model attempts to explain the predictions of the MLP

+# Limitations
+1. Surrogate model interpretation may not be

 # Getting Started
 1. Clone the repository
 2. Download dependencies